 Please do not top up your child's ParentPay dinner money account if they are in Reception, Year 1 or Year 2 as they will not be charged for school meals until they move into Year 3 or the UIFSM scheme ends.

-A carton of milk can be provided to each child every day at a cost of £11.50 per term.
-The cost of the milk is subsidised by the Intervention Board.
+A carton of milk can be provided to each child every day and the cost of the milk is subsidised by the Intervention Board.

 Milk may also be provided free of charge to pupils who are in receipt of free school meals if they meet the eligibility criteria.
 Milk is also provided free of charge to pupils in Reception who are not yet 5.
 The cost of milk becomes chargeable at the start of the term they turn 5.

 Milk can be ordered for those pupils who are required to pay via School Milk UK.
 The School Office are contacted weekly by School Milk UK to advise of who will be having milk the following week.

 Milk can be ordered at any point during the term, but please note that the cut off day to receive milk for the following week is Wednesday.

 Free school meals are available to pupils who meet the following criteria: -

 Children and young people who live in Kirklees who:

 - attend full-time at a local authority school or sixth form